 I have written a page about my favourite 10 walks.
 You can do each of these walks individually or link up two or more trails together to walk longer.
 Each walk will reward you with great views or a secluded beach at the end.
 They all start next to a carpark.

 Another very popular walk is the Maitland Bay track.
 It’s much shorter than the Coastal Walk – one hour return through a steep bush track.
-The walk starts adjacent to the Maitland Bay Information Centre on the Scenic Rd (corner Maitland Bay Dr) in Killcare Heights.
-It brings you to Maitland Bay, a beautiful secluded beach...
+The Maitland Bay track takes you to a beautiful secluded beach.

-There are other hidden beaches located in Bouddi National Park: Lobster Beach, Tallow Beach and Little Beach.
-You have to walk through the bush to get there...
+You can walk to other hidden beaches in Bouddi National Park: Lobster Beach, Tallow Beach and Little Beach.

 These camping sites are very popular during peak periods.
 In summer, weekends can be fully booked weeks ahead.
 So book as early as you can through the office of the National Parks and Wildlife Service online here or call 13000 PARKS (13000 72757).